XaSaFa/MP08-23-24/uf4/intro.md

 ## Who uses an LMS?

-The use of an LMS is always to learn or improve some subject.
+The use of an LMS is to learn or improve some subject.

 It can be used in **schools** and **universities** but it can also be used by **companies** that want some of their employees to learn or update their knowledge in a subject.